walking-octopus/system-info-ut/README.md

-# System Info
+# Ubuntu Info

-A beautiful way to view the specifications of your UT device.
+A beautiful app to get to know your UT device.